nate-johnston/hmjstudiosllc.com/content/policies.md

 Facetime is used for online lessons.
 The student may be asked to write in their assignment book at the end of the lesson as well.
 Notes will also be included in the My Music Staff system. *Please help your child remember to keep a pencil on the piano for lesson time.*

 ## Practice and Supplies

 Practicing the evening of, or the day after, a lesson is very important.
 Your child will get the maximum benefit from their lesson if they take the time to reproduce on their own what they learned in the lesson while it is still fresh in their minds.
-Each student should aim to practice 5 days a week, 10-20 minutes for the younger children and 30 minutes to one hour for older, more advanced students.
-Please find a regular time every day to practice so that it becomes part of their routine.
+Each student should aim to practice 4-5 days a week, 10-20 minutes for the younger children and 30 minutes to one hour for older, more advanced students.
+Please find a regular time every day to practice so that it becomes part of the family routine.
 Is your child an early bird?
 Encourage them to practice before school.
 Do they need a break from school in the afternoons?
 Have them practice, it will help stimulate another part of their brain.

 Please have your child use the practice log in My Music Staff.
 A login has been provided to each family and a  new login can be sent if necessary.
 Your password and username are never shared with anyone other than you.
 Using the practice log helps with lesson planning and is a great way for the students to communicate between lessons.
 This is a wonderful tool, please help your student access it!